drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 }
 ```

-Then we simply stage the conflict resolution state with `gps add` or `git add`
+Then we simply stage the conflict resolution state with `git add` and request
-and request it continue the rebase with `gps rebase --continue`.
+that it continue the rebase with `git rebase --continue`.

 Since we have resolved all the conflicts we see the following out.